Hear My Voice: A Trine University Writing Competition

-The Walter Cunningham Writing Contest is an annual, campus-wide competition to find the best submissions in poetry, fiction, creative nonfiction, and academic writing.
+The Amy Salyer-Nicholls Writing Center presents Hear My Voice: an annual, campus-wide writing competition to find the best submissions in poetry, fiction, creative nonfiction, and academic writing.

 These submissions include research papers, argumentative or persuasive essays, rhetorical and literary analyses, and other styles of formal writing.

 These entries are true stories written in vivid, compelling styles.
 Literacy and personal narratives, memoirs, journalistic work, reflections, and profiles are all examples of creative or literary non-fiction.

 Entries for this category include imaginative short-stories which follow a general story structure and incorporate literary techniques.

 All genres and forms of poetry are welcome in this category.